Jayasurya-M-psg/medipredict-ai/README.md

 ## 👥 Team

-Solo project by **[Your Name]** — Final Year, B.Tech Computer Science
+Solo project by JAYASURYA M — Final Year, B.Tech INFORMATION TECHNOLOGY

 ## ⚠️ Disclaimer

-> This application is developed for **educational purposes only** as a final year project.
+> This application is developed for **educational purposes only** as a project.
 It is NOT intended for medical diagnosis.
 Always consult a qualified healthcare professional for medical advice.

 ---